tagtart1/ribbity/README.md

 ## Motive

 I wanted to build this project to showcase my abilities of React and Typescript by creating a full stack project.
 While I am not 'developing' the back end, I wanted to show that I have the ability to connect the front-end and back-end technologies together to create a functional app.
 Futhermore, I wanted to show I can create, manage and understand large codebases like this on my own.
 In the future, I strive to learn how to develop my own backend and collaborate with others on project while also using SCSS/SASS.
+Upon completing this project I can now visualize how large professional websites and applications were developed behind the scenes which give me confidence to continue developing professional websites

 ## Credits